 Thermal Therapy Pad Basics

 Design – You’ll need to consider if the pads are suitable for your breast size whether large or small.
-Are the contoured or flexible to use, can you use them whilst pumping?
+Are the contoured or flexible to use, can you use them while pumping?

 Heating method – Pads will vary with how they are designed to heat.
 Some therapy pad can be quickly popped into the microwave and ready in under a minute.
 Other designs require waiting up to 20 minutes left in the oven or hot water before they are ready.

 Therapy time – How long does the pad provide relief for?
-Some pad perform better for heat therapy and other for cool therapy.
+Some pads perform better for heat therapy and other for cool therapy.

 Fabric – Would you prefer a washable plastic material or a natural soft fabric which you can clean?